-Every part of Britain had a champion author, Wessex had Hardy, the Lake District had Bronte and Dartmoor had Eden Phillpotts.
+Every part of Britain had a champion author, Wessex had Hardy, Yorkshire had Bronte and Dartmoor had Eden Phillpotts.
 He was/is a very elusive and multi-talented person who, in my opinion had the gift of portraying the landscape, people and spirit of Dartmoor better than any other writer.
 Apart from his works his footprint has been very feint in the annals of history which some will say is exactly how he would wish it.
-Today his books can fetch anything up to £800 for good condition first editions yet on the other hand many of them have been digitised and can be downloaded in PDF for free.
+Today his books can fetch anything up to £800 for good condition first editions.
+However, the good news is that the titles below that appear as links will take you to the free downloadable pdf versions on The Internet Archive.
 But of the man himself his talents were far ranging, during his lifetime he was an author, poet, painter and playwright.
 Amongst his writings were mysteries, works of science fiction, fairy tales, essays, reminisces, magazine articles and his most famous, the Dartmoor stories.

 Where My Treasure Is

 Eternal Mother, when my race is run,

 Will that I pass beneath the risen sun,

 Suffer my sight to dim upon some spot

 Let my last pillow be the land I love

 My only shroud.

 Shall shrill the tidings of my end afar;

 And where stone heroes trod the moor of old;